 I poured my heart and soul into growing my tiny blog and learned how to drive traffic to my blog with Pinterest.
 I also had to understand how to earn money correctly with my blog by using different monetization strategies like display ads and affiliate marketing.

-After my one-year blogiversary, my efforts finally paid off and I was making $3,000/month from my small blog!
+After my one-year blogiversary, my efforts finally paid off, and I was making $3,000/month from my small blog!
 As my blog grew, so did my income.
-Today, I’m now earning over $200,000/year from it, which is way more than my corporate job!
+Today, I’m earning over six figures a year from it, which is way more than my corporate job!

 I don’t want you to think that it’s easy to make money blogging because it’s not.
 It requires A LOT of work, dedication, and consistency to grow a blog and replace your full-time job.
 However, like anything in life, if you’re willing to put in the effort and stay committed, it’s totally doable.